pnsaeta/p064/docs/FO-Series.md

     = 1 &\quad \text{indeterminate}
     \end{cases}
 \\]
-4. **Integral test** The caption to Fig. 1 above illustrates using an integral test
+4. **Integral test**: The caption to Fig. 1 above illustrates using an integral test

 ### Riemann Zeta Function